devleaks/followthegreens/docs/index.md

 Please note that the values you enter here may affect X-Plane performances (faster rabbit, numerous taxiway lights...)

-Preference file is read on FtG startup.
+Preference file is each time a new FtG session is started.
-If you modify some parameters, you have to _reload python scripts_ to have them take effect.

 Here is description of the parameters available for customization.